Contents

 influencers virtual?

-The concept took off with figures like Lil Miquela, a virtual influencer created by the company Brud, who today has millions of followers on Instagram.
-She collaborates with prestigious brands, shares engaging content and even participates in fashion campaigns, blurring the line between the real and the virtual.
+The concept took off with figures like Lil Miquela, a virtual influencer created by the company Brud, who now has millions of followers on Instagram.
+She collaborates with prestigious brands, shares engaging content and even participates in fashion campaigns, thus blurring the line between the real and the virtual.

-One of the main benefits for businesses is full control over the branding and message conveyed by virtual influencers.
-Unlike human influencers, who can have unpredictable behaviors or changing opinions, digital avatars can be fully scripted to stay aligned with company values.
+One of the main advantages for companies is the complete control over brand image and the message conveyed by virtual influencers.
+Unlike human influencers, who can have unpredictable behavior or changing opinions, digital avatars can be fully scripted to remain aligned with the company's values.

-For example, KFC created a virtual version of Colonel Sanders to modernize and energize the brand's image.
-This character can be shaped to perfectly meet the needs and expectations of consumers, without the risk of controversy or misconduct.
+For example, KFC has created a virtual version of Colonel Sanders to modernize and revitalize the brand image.
+This character can be tailored to perfectly meet the needs and expectations of consumers, without risk of controversy or misconduct.

 Availability and consistency

-Virtual influencers offer 24/7 availability and consistency in their messages, which is especially useful for overall marketing campaigns.
-They can interact with consumers at any time, without the constraints of time zones or fatigue.
-In addition, companies can ensure that the messages broadcast are always in line with their marketing strategy.
+Virtual influencers offer 24/7 availability and consistent messaging, which is particularly useful for global marketing campaigns.
+They can interact with consumers at any time, regardless of time zone or fatigue.
+Furthermore, businesses can ensure that the messages disseminated are always aligned with their marketing strategy.

 Cost and flexibility

-Although the initial creation of a virtual influencer can be a significant investment, in the long run these avatars may prove more profitable than human influencers.
-They don't need ongoing compensation, travel for shoots, or other expenses related to real people.
-Businesses can also adapt and use them for different campaigns without significant additional costs.
+While the initial creation of a virtual influencer may represent a significant investment, in the long run, these avatars can prove more cost-effective than human influencers.
+They don't require ongoing compensation, travel for photoshoots, or other expenses associated with real people.
+Businesses can also customize and use them for different campaigns without significant additional costs.

 Case studies